Jayson Daniels

-Jayson Daniels (born 19 February 1971) is a former Australian rules footballer who played in the VFL/AFL.
+Jayson Daniels (born 19 February 1971) is an Australian rules footballer who played in the VFL/AFL.

+Career

 Debuting in the VFL in 1988, he was recruited from Parkmore, Victoria to the St Kilda Football Club.
 The red-headed Daniels, known as "Jack", was used in a number of defensive roles.
-In 1993 he debuted for the Sydney Swans, where he played until 1995.
-In 1996 he moved back to his original AFL team, the St Kilda Football Club.
+In 1993, he debuted for the Sydney Swans, where he played until 1995.
+In 1996, he moved back to his original AFL team, the St Kilda Football Club.
 He was injured with a shoulder problem in 1997 and his final season of AFL was in 1998.
 Daniels played 173 AFL games in total.